 Anyone who has made an invention and wants to guarantee the exclusive right to manufacture, use or market it can request an invention patent.

-Before starting the application process, it is important to find out if the patent being sought or a similar one has already been applied for or granted.
+Before starting the application process, find out if the patent being sought or a similar one has already been applied for or granted.
 For this, you can access the INPI consultation portal and conduct your own research on what’s already registered.

 Once you’re confident that the patent you want isn’t already registered, you must gather the required documentation for submission with your application.
 This step can be complex, and it involves working with local agencies and notaries.
 As such, we recommend the assistance of a legal professional, to ensure your business is prepared and avoid delays in the process.